jekil/awesome-hacking/_pages/index.rst

 - `Unicorefuzz <https://github.com/fgsect/unicorefuzz>`_ - Fuzzing the Kernel Using Unicornafl and AFL++.
 - `Unicornafl <https://github.com/AFLplusplus/unicornafl>`_ - Unicorn CPU emulator framework (ARM, AArch64, M68K, Mips, Sparc, X86) adapted to afl++.
 - `VUzzer <https://github.com/vusec/vuzzer>`_ - This Project depends heavily on a modeified version of DataTracker, which in turn depends on LibDFT pintool.
 It has some extra tags added in libdft.
-- `Vfuzz <https://github.com/guidovranken/vfuzz>`_ - I don't claim superiority over other engines in performance or efficiency out of the box, but this does implement some features that I felt where lacking elsewhere.
 - `Winafl <https://github.com/googleprojectzero/winafl>`_ - A fork of AFL for fuzzing Windows binaries.
 - `Winafl_inmemory <https://github.com/s0i37/winafl_inmemory>`_ - WINAFL for blackbox in-memory fuzzing (PIN).
 - `Windows IPC Fuzzing Tools <https://www.nccgroup.trust/us/about-us/resources/windows-ipc-fuzzing-tools/>`_ - A collection of tools used to attack applications that use Windows Interprocess Communication mechanisms.